RUFFY-369/Aatam_Santulit_Robot/README.md

 The connection of the whole circuitry is done using jumper wires.

-The circuitry is powered by a Duracell 9v alkaline battery(got it cheap✨)
+The circuitry is powered by a Duracell 9v alkaline battery(got it cheap✨ but wasn't able to operate the robot for a long time which caused some problems with gains tuning)
+(Lipo or Li-ion battery wasn't available)

 ### Fabrication
 To manage the cost of the project I utilised the waste hardboard, cardboard, and some pens✨